pandosme/pandosme.github.io/docs/_posts/2022-10-10-Presence-Automation.md

 categories: [Node-RED, MQTT, Recipe]
 ---

-A PIR sensor is often used for triggering some automation when people enters a specific scene.
+A PIR sensor is often used for triggering some automation when people enter a specific scene.
 A camera can also operate as a sophisticated PIR sensor by adding additional service to it.
 Using Node-RED as integration middleware is is possible to easily integrate these events with any system, service or device.

 # Prerequisite
 1. A compliant Axis camera